jestjs/jest/docs/en/Troubleshooting.md

 upgrade to the latest stable release of Node.
 The minimum supported version is `v4.0.0`.
 Versions `0.x.x` are not supported.

+### `coveragePathIgnorePatterns` seems to not have any effect.

+Make sure you are not using the `babel-plugin-istanbul` plugin.
+Jest wraps Istanbul, and therefore also tells Istanbul what files to instrument with coverage collection.
+When using `babel-plugin-istanbul`, every file that is processed by Babel will have coverage collection code, hence it is not being ignored by `coveragePathIgnorePatterns`.

 ### Still unresolved?

 See [Help](/jest/help.html).